atomicwelding/sr-oven/README.md

 Control and monitor oven for Sr84 experiment.

 ## Usage
-Please refer to correspond markdown file in sr-oven-gui or srod directories.
+Please refer to corresponding markdown file in sr-oven-gui or srod directories.

 ## Contact